 It is said that by 2020, 50% of the searches will be via voice search.

-A research conducted by Google revealed that people use voice search because of the following benefits:
+Research conducted by Google revealed that people use voice search because of the following benefits:

 • People can efficiently multi-task while searching for things with voice searches.